16th Guards Rifle Division: Battle of Königsberg

-When the assault on Königsberg began on April 6, the 11th Guards was responsible for the attack from the south, with 36th Guards Corps on the left flank, closest to the Frisches Haff.
+When the assault on Königsberg began on April 6, the 11th Guards was responsible for the attack from the south, with the 36th Guards Corps on the left flank, closest to the Frisches Haff.
 The German garrison numbered more than 100,000 men, with 850 guns and up to 60 tanks and assault guns.
-For the attack the Army was reinforced with the 23rd Tank Brigade, three self-propelled artillery regiments, a Guards heavy tank regiment, the 10th Artillery Division and many other artillery units.
+For the attack, the Army was reinforced with the 23rd Tank Brigade, three self-propelled artillery regiments, a Guards heavy tank regiment, the 10th Artillery Division, and many other artillery units.
 It faced the German 69th Infantry Division.

 On the first day, after a 90-minute artillery bombardment, the attack went in at noon.
-36th and 16th Guards Corps made the most progress, penetrating 4 km into the German defenses, blockading two forts, clearing 43 city blocks and beginning fighting for the railway station.
+The 36th and 16th Guards Corps made the most progress, penetrating 4 km into the German defenses, blockading two forts, clearing 43 city blocks, and beginning fighting for the railway station.
 On April 7, the Army continued fighting for the city's railroad junction, now assisted by heavy airstrikes.
-By the end of the day it had captured two forts and the suburbs of Zeligenfeld, Speihersdorf and Ponart.
-On the afternoon of April 8, it forced the Pregel to the northwest of Ponart and linked up with 43rd Army, cutting off the fortress from the forces of the German Samland Group and also capturing the port area.
-Over the following day German resistance slackened and by its end Königsberg had officially capitulated.
+By the end of the day, it had captured two forts and the suburbs of Zeligenfeld, Speihersdorf, and Ponart.
+On the afternoon of April 8, it forced the Pregel to the northwest of Ponart and linked up with the 43rd Army, cutting off the fortress from the forces of the German Samland Group and also capturing the port area.
+Over the following day, German resistance slackened and by its end Königsberg had officially capitulated.

-During the assault on Königsberg the 16th Guards Division was credited with 8,000 German officers and men killed or captured, plus 86 guns and 10 tanks as trophies.
+During the assault on Königsberg, the 16th Guards Division was credited with 8,000 German officers and men killed or captured, plus 86 guns and 10 tanks as trophies.
 On April 19, General Pronin would be named as a Hero of the Soviet Union.
 In the Samland offensive that followed beginning on April 13, the 11th Guards Army was initially in the Zemland Group's second echelon.
-It was committed into the first line overnight on April 17–18, relieving 2nd Guards Army on the Vistula Spit, facing the heavily fortified town of Pillau.
-After reconnaissance over the next two days the 16th and 36th Guards Corps attacked at 11:00 on April 20, but made little progress, which did not change the following day.
-On April 22, after 8th Guards Corps was brought in as reinforcements, the German defense began to crack.
-During this fighting Pronin was wounded, and his command was taken over by Major General Georgii Petrovich Isakov.
+It was committed into the first line overnight on April 17–18, relieving the 2nd Guards Army on the Vistula Spit, facing the heavily fortified town of Pillau.
+After reconnaissance over the next two days, the 16th and 36th Guards Corps attacked at 11:00 on April 20, but made little progress, which did not change the following day.
+On April 22, after the 8th Guards Corps was brought in as reinforcements, the German defense began to crack.
+During this fighting, Pronin was wounded, and his command was taken over by Major General Georgy Petrovich Isakov.
 Pillau finally fell on April 25.